danielyaba/gcp-terraform-modules/gke-cloud-sql-sa/README.md

-# Terraform Github Repository Module
+# GKE Cloud SQL Service Account
-This module creates a service account in GCP with OIDC authentication for accessing GCP Cloul SQL.
+This module creates a service account in GCP with OIDC authentication for accessing GCP Cloul SQL from GKE.
 The resource/services/activations/deletions that this module will create are:
-* Create a Service Account in GCP with permissions for Workload Indentity authentication and access to GCP Cloud SQL
+* Create a Service Account in GCP with permissions for Workload Indentity authentication and access to GCP Cloud SQL from GKE clusters

 ## Usage